-Craig is a member of the professional misconduct and criminal law team, based in Thompsons’ Newcastle office which covers all of the North East region as well as Cumbria and North Yorkshire.
+Craig is a member of the professional misconduct and criminal law team based in Thompsons Solicitors’ Newcastle office which covers the North East region as well as Cumbria and North Yorkshire.

 Having qualified in 2007, Craig is engaged in three main areas of work.
 The majority of his caseload is made up of criminal law matters.
-This often involves him providing advice and representation to clients at the police station, Magistrates Court and the Crown Court.
-Craig also provides advice on the prospects of appeal against both conviction and sentence to the Court of Appeal Criminal Division.
+This often involves providing advice and representation to clients at the police station, magistrates court and the crown court.
+Craig also advises on the prospects of appeal against both conviction and sentence to the Court of Appeal Criminal Division.
 Most of the criminal cases he deals with involve defendants who are professional people.
 He has significant experience defending those accused of historic sexual offending, misconduct in public office and serious physical assaults.

 Craig is committed to defending professionals who are, more often than not, experiencing the criminal justice system for the first time.
 He is acutely aware that his clients require significant support when faced with allegations which have the potential to deprive them of their liberty, career, home and family.

 He particularly enjoys working for Thompsons because of its commitment to the trade union movement.
-Craig believes that the support of a trade union can be vital in ensuring that working people accused of criminal offences are able to put forward their strongest possible case, especially given the reduction in legal aid.
+Craig believes that the support of a union can be vital in ensuring that working people accused of criminal offences are able to put forward their strongest possible case, especially given the reduction in legal aid and access to justice.

 In his spare time Craig is a volunteer football coach at a local club and is an avid Newcastle United supporter.

 Craig represented a man who faced historic allegations from his adopted sister of repeated indecent assault.
 A complaint was made to the police around twenty years after the alleged abuse was said to have occurred.
 Craig had significantly undermined the credibility of the complainant’s evidence and at the conclusion of a week-long trial, the jury acquitted the defendant in a unanimous verdict.